The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the sum rule: The first recurrence relation

 Now let us briefly mention the recurrence relation and its solution for the periodic model.
 It was found in \cite{PDF} that the sum of the ground state components of the dTL model on a cylinder of circumference $L$ satisfies:

 with $F^p$:

-$Z_L^p$ is symmetric under the interchange of the rapidities but not under their inversion.
-It has a similar initial condition $Z^p_1=1$, and is the unique solution of (\ref{rec1p}).
+The polynomial $Z_L^p$ is symmetric under the interchange of the rapidities but not under their inversion.
+It has the initial condition $Z^p_1=1$, and is the unique solution of (\ref{rec1p}).
 The form (\ref{Ffactorp}) of the recurrence factor $F^p$ suggests that a good basis to express the solution of $Z_L^p$ is the set of elementary symmetric polynomials for which $F^p$ is the generating function.
 These polynomials are defined as follows

-The determinant:
+The determinant